+The Bite of Borneo by Bike tour was amazing, Farah is an excellent, warm and friendly guide.
 Go on the weekend if you can to experience the Farmer Market.
-Thank you for the wonderful conversation and insightful tour Farhah, if you’re lucky enough to get her as a guide you are in for a treat.
+Thank you for the wonderful conversation and insightful tour Farhah, if your lucky enough to get her as a guide you are in for a treat.

 A Bite of Borneo by Bike

 Kuching River Cruise on a Traditional Sampan Boat

 Join us on the only walking and cycling food tour in Kuching!
 Expand your taste buds and try local dishes, unique to this state.
 Embrace the Sarawak street food culture as we stop by bazaars along Kuching’s heritage walking trail.
 Cruise across the Sarawak River on a ‘sampan’ boat to visit traditional Malay ‘kampongs’ (villages) on two wheels and learn about the culture.
 Visit the real Kuching on a tour that promises authentic experiences.

 Eat your way through delicious dishes and delicacies unique to Sarawak state.

 Walk through the busy bazaar along the heritage trail to taste a variety of local street food.